aDotInTheVoid/boxcars/docs/report/report.md

 This is possible because `AcquiredCown` implements the [`Deref`](https://doc.rust-lang.org/1.79.0/std/ops/trait.Deref.html) and [`DerefMut`](https://doc.rust-lang.org/1.79.0/std/ops/trait.DerefMut.html) traits.
-The rust compiller will implicitly insert calls to these traits' methods to allow a `AcquiredCown<T>` to be treated like an `&mut T`.
+The rust compiler will implicitly insert calls to these traits' methods to allow a `AcquiredCown<T>` to be treated like an `&mut T`.
 This normally works seamlessly, as shown in listings \ref{autoderef-example} and
 \ref{autoderef-methods}.